In this article

 Switching is easier than you think

 Worried about losing your booking history and guest data?
-We’ve built an import tool that makes migrating from OpenTable (or any other system) straightforward.
+We’ve built an import tool that makes transferring your old booking data to Resos straightforward, whether you are coming from OpenTable or any other system.
 You can bring over your existing reservations and guest information so you’re not starting from scratch.

 Most restaurants complete their migration in a single session.
 If you run into any questions, our support team is happy to walk you through the process – no extra charge, no premium support tier required.